Nanolx/NanoDroid/README.md

 * **NanoDroid-fdroid**: includes (only)
   * F-Droid and it's privileged extension

+#### Installation Logfiles

+The recovery log and installation configuration is stored after installation, regardless with it succeeded or failed.

+You'll find the files in

+* /data/adb/.recovery_MODID
+* /data/adb/.nanodroid_MODID

+where MODID is either NanoDroid, NanoDroid_microG or NanoDroid_FDroid.
+In case of installation errors, issues or questions provide theese files in your report for easier debugging.

 #### Parallel Installations

 Since the microG and F-Droid packages are subsets of the Full NanoDroid package, they can't be installed alongside.